-Road trips are without a doubt my favourite type of holiday; yes, the inside of the car might look like we’ve been hit by a meterorite (I imagine we’ve lost a fair bit of our lives down the backs of various foreign car seats) but we’ve journeyed through some amazing places and had huge amounts of fun in the process.
-But a successful roadtrip takes some planning so here’s a post summarizing everything we’ve learnt along the many miles we’ve driven and addressing some of the questions that I’ve been asked over the past few months.
+Road trips are without a doubt my favourite type of holiday; yes, the inside of the car might look like we’ve been hit by a meteorite (I imagine we’ve lost a fair bit of our lives down the backs of various foreign car seats) but we’ve journeyed through some amazing places and had huge amounts of fun in the process.
+But a successful road trip takes some planning so here’s a post summarising everything we’ve learnt along the many miles we’ve driven and addressing some of the questions that I’ve been asked over the past few months.

 Where should we stop?
 I recommend doing some researching and looking ahead to find a nice spot to stop at for something to eat and to stretch everyones’ legs.
 There’s such a difference between making a deliberate, planned stop somewhere lovely as opposed to reaching breaking point and having to pull over at the nearest petrol station as everyone is just desperate to get out the car.
 Cafes with play areas are obviously ideal – it’s worth bearing in mind that chains often offer these.
 The kids had a great time in a McDonalds soft play in a tiny town driving through Arizona!